 Eeeew….
 I am IN a womb.
 Was I the only one who found this gross?

 Yes, Apparently I was.

-The guy with the shovel came back and put hot lava stones in the middle of the tent.
+The guy with the shovel came back and put hot lava stones in the middle of the sweat lodge.

 “… the semen of the man enters”

 “Act normal Denise.
 You are in the womb of a woman- behave now!”
 I told myself.
 What the fuck had I gotten myself into.
 You can’t be part of a sweat lodge ceremony on hippy level 1.
 And this was some advanced shit, I can tell you.

 Forty sweaty people.